 The Arboretum welcomes research that advances knowledge of our natural resources and helps us manage Arboretum lands.
-For permission to conduct multi-investigator, individual, and/or class research projects on Arboretum lands, please fill out and submit the form below.
-Upon signing the research permit, the researcher agrees to provide data and resultant documents to the Arboretum database.
-In addition, permit holders are asked to track their time spent at the Arboretum (in number of 8 hr. days) and report on their findings in a timely manner.
+For permission to conduct multi-investigator, individual, and/or class research projects on Arboretum lands, please fill out and submit the Research Permit Request (left sidebar).
+Upon signing the research permit, the researcher agrees to provide data and resultant documents to the Arboretum.

 Requirements and Requests

 In applying for a research permit, you agree to the following:

 - Label research plots and/or structures with your name and permit number on pink flagging.

 - Help us steward the land by notifying us of any concerns that develop during the project.

 - Carry your permit in the field to inform Arboretum staff and volunteers that the work is approved.

 - If requested, participate in the annual Arboretum Research Symposium held in February.

 - For multi-year projects, submit a brief progress report—including project title, permit number, names and titles of investigators, preliminary findings, and photos of research activities—by November 1 of each year for inclusion in the Arboretum annual research report.

 - Submit all data collected from the project following the guidelines outlined in the Data Submission Requirements.
 Data will not be available for public use until the researcher(s) has had time to publish results.